Starmer declines to rule out manifesto-busting tax rises in Budget

 The Prime Minister refused to repeat Labour’s manifesto pledge on tax.

-Sir Keir Starmer has declined to say he would stand by Labour’s manifesto pledge not to raise VAT, income tax or national insurance in next month’s Budget.
+Sir Keir Starmer has declined to say he would stand by Labour’s manifesto pledge not to raise VAT, income tax or national insurance in next month’s Budget as he cited a grim economic backdrop.

-The Prime Minister said the Government will “lay out our plans” at the November 26 statement, as he sought to blame the previous Tory government for worse-than-expected productivity forecasts from the Office for Budget Responsibility (OBR).
+The Prime Minister said the Government will “lay out our plans” at the November 26 statement, as he sought to blame the previous Tory government for worse-than-expected productivity forecasts from the Office for Budget Responsibility (OBR) fiscal watchdog.

+He has previously said the commitment Labour made to voters before the 2024 general election “stands”, but failed to repeat that assurance in the Commons and his press secretary also avoided using the phrase.

+Sir Keir also refused to rule out extending the freeze on the personal tax allowance threshold, which drags more earners into paying income tax.

 His remarks will fuel expectations that Rachel Reeves’ Budget will involve further major tax rises as she seeks to close a multi-billion pound gap in her plans.

-Conservative leader Kemi Badenoch challenged Sir Keir during Prime Minister’s Questions over his refusal to rule out hiking VAT, income tax or national insurance, asking “what’s changed in the past four months?”
+Conservative leader Kemi Badenoch challenged Sir Keir during Wednesday’s Prime Minister’s Questions over his refusal to rule out hiking certain taxes on working people, asking “what’s changed in the past four months?”

 The Labour leader replied that no prime minister or chancellor would ever set out their plans in advance.